aidenybai/million/README.md

 ## Codebase

 This repo is a "mono-repo" with modules.
-Million.js ships as one NPM package, but has first class modules for more complex, but important extensions.
+Million.js ships as one NPM package but has first-class modules for more complex, but important extensions.
 Each module has its own folder in the `/packages` directory.

 You can also track our progress through our [Roadmap](https://github.com/users/aidenybai/projects/5/views/1?layout=roadmap).